TexasInstruments/edgeai-tidlrunner/README.md

 <hr>

-### Basic intercface - tidlrunnercli Commandline interface
+### Basic interface - tidlrunnercli Commandline interface
-The commandline interface allows to provide the model and a few arguments dirctly in the commandline.
+The commandline interface allows to provide the model and a few arguments directly in the commandline.
 [runner Commandline interface](./docs/commandline_interface.md)

 The commandline options supported for each command are listed [here](./docs/command_line_arguments.md)